seantyh/OntoDeepLex/doc/roadmap.md

     * A2.1 pre-tagged sense data
     * A2.2 human-editted sense data
 * A3 CWN additional entries
+    * A3.1 new lexical entries
+    * A3.2 sense distinction of new entries
 * A4 CWN/PWN alignments
     * A4.1 CWN additional alignments
     * A4.2 CWN alignment checks